-The center coordinates and the size of the zones in which the machines are placed can be seen in Figure 1.
-Note that this field layout is a proposal for the layout, accounting for symmetry and avoiding clustering of machine access nodes and unapproachable machines.
-However, the actual distribution and alignment of machines on the competition area will change before the actual game starts.
+Note that this specific field layout is an example only, accounting for symmetry and avoiding clustering of machine access nodes and unapproachable machines.
+However, the actual distribution and alignment of machines on the competition area will change before the actual game starts and will be different for each game.
 Thus, teams should focus on a generic approach for production, allowing for dynamic adaptation of machine positions and alignments.